-"Looks like everyone's 'first mated' up," Norma said to Henry with a 'I'm glad for you smile' that seemed to be recipricated.
+"Looks like everyone's 'first mated' up," Norma said to Henry with a 'I'm glad for you smile' that seemed to be reciprocated.
 Roberta stayed out of it, making her getaway before the 'mating fest' would get around to talk about how she should settle down with Cowboy Hank and raise little strong Hanks, pretty Robertas, or perhaps gay, bi, lesbian or transgender children in between.

 Cowboy Hank was named such in Knife Bend ever since his arrival because of his mode of presentation and transportation.
 To appropriately scout out the area, five long years ago, he had parked his horse trailer outside town and rode his steed into town, seeing who would do a condescending Yuppoid eyeroll, gawk in disbelief as if they had never seen a horse and rider anywhere but on a tv screen, or give him a ticket for operating an 'unlicensed mode of transport' on public roads.
-Such did happen in four towns around Knife Bend that he sampled when deciding upon which town he would disappear into.
-Knife Bend gave him the best and most natural reception, though he was one of the only modern day Westerners wearing a cowboy hat, which was real.
+Such did happen in four towns around Knife Bend that he sampled when deciding which town he would disappear into.
+Knife Bend gave him the best and most natural reception, though he was one of the only modern day Westerners wearing a cowboy hat which was real.
 He wore it with as much authenticity as the 'real life' ranchers wore their caps with visors and overalls, except for special occasions when attending cowboy weddings and poetry readings, or going anywhere East in an airplane.

-Hank also had sported upon his entry into Knife Bend a honking big mustache which, upon first presentation, was fake but which he let grow out as soon as he put a down-payment on the garage and gas station where he worked in town, and a ranch rent-to-own opportunity ten miles away and a century away from the center of commerce.
+Hank also had sported upon his entry into Knife Bend a honking big mustache which, upon first presentation seemed fake.
+He let it grow out as soon as he put a down-payment on the garage and gas station where he worked in town and a rent-to-own ranch ten miles and a century away from the center of commerce.

-The owner of the ranch died six months ago and his brother saw no value in keeping 600 acres of bush with soil that could not maintain crops above it, nor contained any recognizable minerals of fossil fuels under it.
-Cowboy Hank saw his opportunity, selling the gas station and garage in town and buying the windblown, hilly bushland before the price went up, or an enterprising botanical grower discovered that the soil unable to grow wheat or barley was excellent at growing recreational plants which when burned or creatively ingested made the consumers very, very happy.
+The owner of the ranch had died six months ago.
+His brother saw no value in keeping 600 acres of bush with soil that could not maintain crops above it, nor contained any recognizable minerals of fossil fuels under it.
+Cowboy Hank saw his opportunity.
+He sold the gas station and garage in town and bought the windblown, hilly bushland before the price went up.
+Or an enterprising botanical grower discovered that the soil unable to grow wheat or barley was excellent at growing recreational plants which when burned or creatively ingested made the consumers very, very happy.

 The house was little more than a barn converted for two legged dwellers in stages.
 It suited Hank very well.
-A wood heating stove in the living room, a second hand oven with two functional burners and as many for decoration in the kitchen.
+A wood heating stove in the living room, a second hand oven with two functional burners.
 A loft where the acoustics were perfectly symmetrical for the piano, guitars and fiddles that he played as soon as he got up in the morning, and just before hitting the hay at night.

-The mounted trailer next to the house, the same one Roberta came in with two interesting years ago on the way to her dream job in Vancouver, had not changed a bit, the only upgrading done to it being insulation between the aluminum coverings and the imitation wood paneling inside.
-Shared accommodations were the shower inside, the living room which contained a tv that got three stations on a good weather day and ghostlike and alluring static on cloudy ones, and the stock barn where Roberta's canines took their slumber next to the riding-horses, guard-llamas and milking-goats and whenever she was sleeping with the owner of the facility.
+The mobile home trailer next to the house, the same one Roberta came in with two interesting years ago on the way to her dream job in Vancouver, had not changed a bit.
+The only upgrading done to it was insulation between the aluminum coverings and the imitation wood paneling inside.
+Accommodations she shared with her 'landlord', Cowboy Hank, included a 'living room' containing a tv that got three stations on a good weather day and ghostlike and alluring static on cloudy ones.
+And the stock barn where Roberta's canines took their slumber next to the riding-horses, guard-llamas and milking-goats, she was sleeping with Hank.